ronak-09/delta-demo/README.md

 # delta-demo
-this is a demo repo. hello ronak. hello world virat
+this is a demo repo. hello ronak. hello jd pt